Shneur Zalman of Liadi: Moshe Schneersohn

 Moshe Schneersohn (born c.
-1784 - died, before 1853) was the youngest son of Shneur Zalman.
-According to scholars he converted to Christianity and died in a St. Petersburg asylum.
-Chabad sources say that his conversion and related documents were faked by the Church, but Belarusian State archives in Minsk uncovered by historian Shaul Stampfer support the conversion.
+1784 – died, before 1853) was the youngest son of Shneur Zalman.
+In his early life he was a close student of his father.
+After his marriage he moved to the town Ulla, Belarus in a Rabbinic position.
+He suffered with chronic mental illness throughout his life.
+A trove from the Belarusian archives in Minsk, discovered by Shaul Stampfer reveal documents concerning Moshe being kidnapped and an alleged conversion ceremony.
+Some scholars have taken this to mean that Moshe converted to Cristianity.
+Other scholars, point to the Catholic Church's investigation into both the alleged conversion and Moshe's mental state, and conclude that the Church itself rejected the conversion as fake and the documents signed by a mentally compromised individual.

 Lithuania

-During the latter portion of Dovber's life, his students dispersed over Europe, and after Dovber's death, Shneur Zalman became the leader of Hasidism in Lithuania, along with his senior colleague Menachem Mendel of Vitebsk.
+During the latter portion of Dovber of Mezeritch's life, his students dispersed over Europe, and after Dovber's death, Shneur Zalman became the leader of Hasidism in Lithuania, along with his senior colleague Menachem Mendel of Vitebsk.
 When Menachem Mendel died (in 1788), Shneur Zalman was recognized as leader of the Chassidim in Lithuania.

-At the time Lithuania was the center of the misnagdim (opponents of Hasidism), and Shneur Zalman faced much opposition.
-In 1774 he and Menachem Mendel of Vitebsk traveled to Vilna in an attempt to create a dialogue with the Vilna Gaon who led the Misnagdim and had issued a ban (cherem) against the Hasidim, but the Gaon refused to see them (see Vilna Gaon: Antagonism to Hasidism and Hasidim and Mitnagdim).
+At the time Lithuania was the center of the Misnagdim (opponents of Hasidism), and Shneur Zalman faced much opposition.
+As mentioned, in 1772, he and Menachem Mendel of Vitebsk traveled to Vilna in an attempt to create a dialogue with the Vilna Gaon who led the Misnagdim and had issued a ban (cherem) against the Hasidim, but the Gaon refused to see them (see Vilna Gaon: Antagonism to Hasidism and Hasidim and Mitnagdim).

-Undaunted by this antagonism, he succeeded in creating a large network of Hasidic centers.
+Undaunted by the antagonism with the Misnagdim, he succeeded in creating a large network of Hasidic centers.
 He also joined opposition to Napoleon's advance on Russia by recruiting his disciples to the Czar's army.

-He was also active in canvassing financial support for the Jewish settlements in the Land of Israel, then under the control of the Ottoman Empire.
+In 1777, Menachem Mendel led a group of approximately 300 Hasidim to immigrate to the Land of Israel.
+Shneur Zalman attempted to emigrate as well, but was convinced to turn back to Russia so that he could lead Hasidim remaining there while fundraising for emigres.
+He was also active in canvassing financial support for the Jewish settlements in the Land of Israel, then under the control of the Ottoman Empire, founding the Colel Chabad charity in 1788.